Predation problem: Environmental ethics

-In 1984, the British ecologist Felicity A. Huntingford published "Some ethical issues raised by studies of predation and aggression", in which she discusses ethical issues and implications regarding the staging of artificial encounters for studies of predator-prey interactions.
+In 1984, the British ecologist Felicity A. Huntingford published "Some ethical issues raised by studies of predation and aggression", which discusses ethical questions raised by staging artificial encounters for studies of predator-prey interactions.

-In the context of ecology, predation is widely regarded as playing an important and necessary role in ecosystems.
-This has led some writers, such as Michael Pollan, to reject predation as being a moral problem at all, stating "predation is not a matter of morality or politics; it, also, is a matter of symbiosis".
-Under Aldo Leopold's land ethic, native predators, as components of biotic communities, are considered important to conserve.
+In ecology, predation is often treated as a necessary ecological process.
+This has led some writers, including Michael Pollan, to reject predation as a moral problem; Pollan states that "predation is not a matter of morality or politics; it, also, is a matter of symbiosis".
+Under Aldo Leopold's land ethic, native predators, as components of biotic communities, are considered worth conserving.

-The environmental philosopher J. Baird Callicott asserts that the implication of animal rights theory, namely that we should protect animals from predators, would "[n]ot only [result in] the (humane) eradication of predators destroy the community, it would destroy the species which are the intended beneficiaries of this misplaced morality.
-Many prey species depend upon predators to optimize their populations."
-Holmes Rolston III views predation as an essential natural process and driver of evolution, that is a "sad good" to be respected and valued.
-Ty Raterman, an environmentalist, has argued that predation is something that can be lamented without implying that we have an obligation to prevent it.
+The environmental philosopher J. Baird Callicott argues that animal rights theory would imply protecting animals from predators, and that this would destroy the community and the species meant to be protected.
+He writes that many prey species depend on predators to regulate their populations.
+Holmes Rolston III treats predation as an essential natural process and driver of evolution, a "sad good" to be respected and valued.
+Ty Raterman argues that predation can be lamented without implying an obligation to prevent it.

-The environmental ethicist William Lynn has argued that from a welfare perspective predation "is necessary for the well-being of predators and prey" and essential for the maintenance of the integrity of the ecological communities.
+The environmental ethicist William Lynn has argued that, from a welfare perspective, predation "is necessary for the well-being of predators and prey" and for the integrity of ecological communities.
 Larry Rasmussen, a Christian environmental ethicist, has argued that predation is "not a pattern of morality we praise and advocate".

 Other uses of the term

-"Predation problem" can also refer to the predation of animals who belong to species considered valuable to humans for economic reasons or conservation, such as domestic sheep predation by coyotes, farmed salmon predation by seals, the predation of animals who are hunted for sport or food and cat predation of wild animals; culling or removal of predatory animals may be carried out to reduce such incidents.
+"Predation problem" can also refer to predation on animals of economic or conservation value to humans, such as domestic sheep predation by coyotes, farmed salmon predation by seals, predation on animals hunted for sport or food and cat predation of wild animals.
+Culling or removal of predatory animals may be used to reduce such incidents.